totalsnack/rot-reader/README.md

 # rot-reader
-Excercise from A Tour of Go
+Exercise rot13Reader from A Tour of Go